r-hub/blog/content/post/2020-05-29-distribute-data/index.md

-Distributing data with an R package can be crucial for the package or even the only goal of a package: to show what a function can accomplish with a dataset; to show how a package can help tidy a messy data format; to test the package; for teach purposes; to allow users to directly use instead of fetching and cleaning the data.
+Distributing data with an R package can be crucial for the package or even the only goal of a package: to show what a function can accomplish with a dataset; to show how a package can help tidy a messy data format; to test the package; for teaching purposes; to allow users to directly use the bundled data instead of having to fetch and clean the data.
 Now, _how_ to provide data with/for your package is a recurring theme in [R package development channels](/2019/04/11/r-package-devel/).
 In this post, we shall present various ways to distribute data with/for an R package, depending on the data use case and on its size.